-These may just be a starting point for you and your company – marketing plan templates, tools, and strategies really only can introduce some concepts, and prepare you for action.
+These may just be starting points for you and your company – marketing plan templates, tools, and strategies really only can introduce some concepts and prepare you for action.

-Because each company has it’s own unique market, it’s own unique needs – we suggest reviewing these marketing strategy tools and documents, perhaps identifying one that best fits you, but then changing it significantly to best fit your organization.
+Because each company has it’s own unique market and it’s own unique needs.
+We suggest reviewing these marketing strategy tools and documents.
+Perhaps you’ll identify one that best fits you, but then changing it to best fit your organization.

-We wish you luck in planning your companies next steps for your marketing, and most importantly – have fun!
+We wish you luck in planning your companies next steps for marketing.
+Most importantly – have fun!